Module control.mongo

 The name of the table from which we want to retrieve records.

-stop: boolean, optional True
+deleted: boolean, optional False

 sort: string | function, optional None